Gaok1/Raven-RiscV/docs/format.md

 # Falcon ASM format guide — RV32I in plain language

 This is the companion reference for Falcon ASM, our teaching-friendly RISC-V emulator.
-Use it as a cheat sheet when the [Tutorial](Tutorial.md) shows *how* to assemble a program and you want to double-check *why* an instruction encodes a certain way.
+Use it as a cheat sheet.
-If you are coming from the README and feel ready to dig into the nitty-gritty, you are in the right place.

 ## How to read this document